 His research interests include audience research, social media, digital labour, psychoanalysis and the media, sexuality and digital media, affect theory, psychosocial studies, critical theory, as well as digital culture.
 His work has appeared in triple C; the International Journal of Cultural Studies; Information, Communication & Society; Journalism Studies and other journals.

 He is the author of the monograph Psychoanalysis and Digital Culture: Audiences, Social Media, and Big Data (Routledge, 2019).

-He is Field Notes Editor for the Psychoanalysis, Culture & Society journal and Founding Scholar of the British Psychoanalytic Council (BPC).
-He is also a Trustee and member of the Executive Committee of the Association for Psychosocial Studies (APS).
+Together with Lara Sheehi and Daniel Gaztambide, he is Co-Editor of the CounterSpace section of the journal Psychoanalysis, Culture & Society.
+He is Founding Scholar of the British Psychoanalytic Council (BPC) and also a Trustee and member of the Executive Committee of the Association for Psychosocial Studies (APS).

 Before joining St. Mary's in 2019 as Senior Lecturer in Communications, Jacob held positions at the University of Westminster (CAMRI) where he was Course Leader for three MA programmes and at the University of East London.
 He holds a BA in Communication Studies (University of Salzburg), an MA in Media and Communications (Goldsmiths, University of London) and a PhD from the University of East London.
 He is Senior Fellow of the Higher Education Academy.

 Jacob Johanssen's research is interdisciplinary and aims to connect media and communication studies with psychoanalysis on theoretical and methodological levels.
 He has published widely on those matters.
 All publications can be found here.